webgme/webgme/docs/introduction/scope.rst

 This is for you, a researcher or an engineer, who might have seen an example of an application build up in webgme and are interested in building your application fitting your domain.

+It also for you who just heard about webgme and are new to meta-modeling and would like to learn more about it.

 Prerequisites
 -------------